BenShackell/SGD213_Task-2-Wiki/Home.md

 # SGD213 Client Requirements Specification

 ## Introduction
-This wiki discusses the client requirements for the <Donuts, Daggers & Dragons> project.
+This wiki discusses the client requirements for the Kenny the kid project.
 This project is being completed by Crow Studio for Mimtendo.
 The handover date for the project is 31/05/2024